 - Professional Science Master's (PSMs) are designed for students who are seeking a graduate degree in science, and also understand the need for developing business, transferable and workplace skills valued by top employers

 - Students can be assured that this program meets and maintains the standards set by National Professional Science Master's Association (NPSMA) to infuse highly-valued business skills into a science master’s curriculum

 - The blend of graduate level, practical science knowledge with sought after soft-skills produces highly in-demand professionals ready to meet workforce needs and launch careers in science, business, government, or nonprofit organizations

 Complete the program part time in five semesters with convenient evening classes

-Program culminates in the presentation of a Semester-in-Residence project where you work with a biotech company to address a real-world issue, project or problem
+Program culminates in the presentation of a project-based capstone where you work with a biotech company to address a real-world issue, project or problem

 Benefit from immediate peer support, individualized attention, guaranteed placement in courses, guaranteed time to completion, small classes and more